stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

        -> print(psyir.view())
        (Pdb)

-   You can now interactively explore the Schedule and try the `walk` method, e.g.:
+   You can now interactively explore the PSyIR (passed to the routine via the `psyir` argument) and try the `walk` method, e.g.:

    ```python
     (Pdb) psyir